 Breast milk can come back after “drying up” if the mother is able to resume breastfeeding.
-Relactation is the name given to the process of rebuilding a milk supply and resuming breastfeeding at some time after nursing has stopped.
+The term Relactation refers to the process of restoring a mother’s milk supply and resuming breastfeeding after nursing has ceased.

 Breast milk drying up symptoms

 Some common symptoms that can let you know that your breast milk is drying up are :